bahrus/be-joining/README.md

 ## Why

 Support for rendering loops of HTML is a core functionality of most web frameworks.
-Reliance on this feature accounts for some of the "framework lock-in."
-It makes it difficult to achieve interoperability between different frameworks, so that they can work in harmony together and the granular level.
+Reliance on this feature accounts for some of the "framework lock-in" that is saddling the web's promise of open standard interoperability.
+I.e. the intracies of looping makes it difficult to achieve interoperability between different frameworks, so that they can work in harmony together at the granular level.

-Some of the complexities of looping that makes this "barrier to entry" significant is how to reconcile servers-side rendering with client-side, passing properties, re-rendering efficiently, and also creating dynamic attribute markers when needed that depend on other attributes.
-The ability to break down this suite of requirements into a set of standalone features that can be "outsourced" to competing libraries would reduce the interoperability "bottleneck" that looping requirements tend to impose
+Some of the complexities of looping that makes this "barrier to entry" significant is how to reconcile server-side rendering with client-side, passing properties, re-rendering efficiently, and also creating dynamic attribute markers when needed that depend on other attributes.
+The ability to break down this suite of requirements into a set of standalone features that can be "outsourced" to competing libraries would reduce the interoperability "bottleneck" that looping requirements tend to impose.

 This package focuses on the last listed requirement -- creating dynamic attribute markers when needed.